-The LTI awards granted in fiscal 2021 continued to consist of SARs, aligning awards to share price increases over the medium to long term, along with PSUs to provide an equity compensation element that is linked to key performance indicators.
+The LTI awards granted in fiscal 2022 continued to consist of SARs, PSUs and TVAs.
+SARs align awards to share price increases over the medium to long term.
+PSUs provide an equity compensation element that is linked to key performance indicators.
 The number of PSUs that will vest depends on growth and profitability performance, which will be measured at the end of a three-year performance period.
-Beginning in fiscal 2021, the LTI awards granted also included TVAs to introduce some balance to the Company's LTI mix.
-The TVA grant is a cash-denominated time-vested award that may be settled in cash or a number of shares of stock based upon the current stock price at vesting.
+TVAs balance the Company's LTI mix in the form of cash-denominated, time-vested awards that may be settled in cash or a number of shares of stock based upon the current stock price at vesting.
 It is intended that TVAs will be settled to Class B shares upon vesting.

-All SARs and PSUs granted in fiscal 2021 were issued in underlying Class B shares.
+All SARs and PSUs granted in fiscal 2022 were issued in underlying Class B shares.